mblayman/django-temporal-demo/README.md

 * [ ] Remove sayhello workflow stuff.
 * [ ] Define workflow and activity.
 * [ ] Wire up worker process with access to necessary workflows and activities.

+## Plan

+1. Run the trigger view to pretend to be a scheduled workflow.
+2. Interact with the happy path so that nothing is added to the escrow.
+3. Show the failure path to show that the escrow is incremented.